dev-ath0m/hyperhdr-c792/README.md

 2. **Periodic watchdog:** Every 15 seconds, queries HyperHDR's JSON API to check that VIDEOGRABBER is `active=True` and LEDDEVICE is ON.
 After 2 consecutive failures, triggers the 3-step restart.
+3. **Color space check:** Reads the TC358743 `--log-status` to verify the HDMI source is sending YCbCr (not RGB).
+If RGB is detected, it toggles HPD by clearing and reloading the EDID, forcing the source to re-read the CEA-861 extension and switch to YCbCr.

 Both recovery paths use the same 3-step sequence:
 `stop HyperHDR → restart relay (fresh ffmpeg) → start HyperHDR`